 The original \cite{hasbrouck1991measuring} uses $p=5$, but several more recent papers found this number too small to reproduce the dynamics of trades and prices.
-For example, a vast body of literature found that the order flow process $x_t$ is consistent with a long memory process \cite{bouchaud2003fluctuations,lillo2004long,bouchaud2009markets,toth2014order,bouchaud2018trades}.
+For example, a vast body of literature found that the order flow process $x_t$ is consistent with a long memory process \cite{bouchaud2003fluctuations,lillo2004long,bouchaud2009markets,toth2015equity,bouchaud2018trades}.
+To avoid the use of a large $p$, and thus the estimation of a large number of parameters, we employ the technique developed in \cite{corsi2009simple} for the time aggregation of regressors in realized volatility models and used in the market microstructure by \cite{hasbrouck2021price}.
+Let define $L_1, L_2 \in \mathbb{N}$ two integers indicating the number of past lags we consider for the aggregation.
+Consequently, we introduce the aggregated variables $x_t^{(L_1)} := \frac{1}{L_1-1}\sum_{i=2}^{L_1}x_{t-i}$ and $x_t^{(L_2)} := \frac{1}{L_2-L_1}\sum_{j=L_1+1}^{L_2}x_{t-j}$ and use them as regressors of the VAR together with $r_{t-1}$ and $x_{t-1}$~\footnote{It is not necessary to define aggregated regressors for the $r_t$ process as the midpoint price returns do not show long memory property.}.
+In the following, we choose $L_1=10$ and $L_2=100$.
+Then, the model reads